Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

-        accordance with regulations in the thesis and the Appraisal Council concludes that if those copied and quoted parts are removed, the thesis does not meet the requirements of this Regulation; the doctoral student\'s thesis is not approved by the Appraisal Council according to the provisions of Point d, Clause 4 of this Article.
+        accordance with regulations in the thesis and the Appraisal Council concludes that if those copied and quoted parts are removed, the thesis does not meet the requirements of this Regulation; the doctoral student's thesis is not approved by the Appraisal Council according to the provisions of Point d, Clause 4 of this Article.
 6. Within a maximum of 60 working days from the date of receipt of the